bristol-seds/pico-pi-rel/hw/README.md

 ## ADXL345

-Accelerometer date might be useful, in particular it will give us pitch when taking photos.
+Accelerometer data might be useful, in particular it will give us pitch when taking photos.
 Could also be processed to quantify 'turbulence'.

 The